Customization

 };

-If your process execution return a JSON containing a jsCallback
+If your process execution returns a JSON containing a jsCallback

 attribute, that code will be executed after form submission: